-- RDP over SSH tunnelling.
+- RDP over SSH tunneling.
 Since Windows 10 1809 OpenSSH client and server are installable features and I have described how to configure these in the previous post.
-After running this setup for a while I would mention the following issues:
+After running this setup for a while, I would mention the following issues:

-- While it works fine when using the laptop at the client side it is hardly possible to do the same from the smartphone.
-At least for the iPhone it would require a special RDP client with built-in SSH tunnelling because you are not allowed to run SSH client in the background for over 30 seconds.
+- While it works fine when using the laptop at the client side, it is hardly possible to do the same from the smartphone.
+At least for the iPhone, it would require a special RDP client with built-in SSH tunneling because you are not allowed to run an SSH client in the background for over 30 seconds.

 - Windows updates sometimes demonstrate an unexpected side effect and stop/disable OpenSSH service.
 I had not researched this issue, but this happened at several times to me.

 - I would not like to put additional “optional” load on the router.
-This is a critical part of network and I never use for anything beyond the “routing”.
-E.g. never use it as FTP-server, NAS and etc..
+This is a critical part of the network and I never use for anything beyond the “routing”.
+E.g. never use it as FTP-server, NAS etc…

-- It adds an additional attack vector to the device which firmware is not updated that often.
+- It adds an attack vector to the device, which firmware is not updated that often.

 - Requires certain technical skills to read the documentation and configure the device.

 - Put the Raspberry Pi into the home network and configure it as a VPN server.
-BTW, you can run a lot more on it, 4th generation is quite powerful.
-Personally I use a couple of Raspberry Pi 4 at home for various purposes and it is an excellent option if you have some Linux skills and can afford the device.
-When testing Raspberry Pi 4 in 1Gbps network it was able to handle around 300 Mbps of WireGuard traffic.
+BTW, you can run a lot more on it, 4th generation is powerful.
+Personally, I use a couple of Raspberry Pi 4 at home for various purposes, and it is an excellent option if you have some Linux skills and can afford the device.
+When testing Raspberry Pi 4 in a 1Gbps network, it was able to handle around 300 Mbps of WireGuard traffic.

 - It requires certain technical skills.